 - Depression.
 Some believe the negative feelings that you may be repressing are brought to the surface during some types of yoga exercise.
 When this happens, the negative energy is no longer stuck within you, but released through exercise.
 Regularly releasing this negativity leads to a reduction of depression in many people.

 - Self-acceptance.
 Focusing inward and realizing through your yoga practice that perfection is not the goal, self-acceptance begins to take over.
-This post describes how success is not measured by perfectionism in yoga.

 - Self-control.
 The controlled movements of yoga teach you how to translate that self-control to all aspects of your life.